I've had several people ask me to put my special Sausage & Apple stuffed acorn squash recipe on the site.

 Step 3:

-In a large bowl combine the cooked sausage and bacon with the sauteed onion, apple and garlic.
+In a large bowl place the Philadelphia cream cheese and then cover with the cooked sausage and bacon with the sauteed onion, apple and garlic.

 Add the Maple Syrup (or Honey) and stir well.